 The Company's Amended and Restated By-laws the ("By-laws") provide for the Board of Directors to be composed of as many directors as are designated from time to time by the Board of Directors.
-Currently, there are nine directors, all of whom are standing for re-election.
-In addition, the Nominating and Governance Committee of the Board of Directors (the "Nominating Committee") and the Board of Directors have proposed to nominate two additional directors.
+Currently, there are ten directors, nine of whom are standing for re-election.
 Each director elected shall serve for a term of one year and until a successor is elected and qualified.